mplegaspi/AzureVPN2019Update/README.md

 Transit routing setup
 ----------
 By default, site1, site2, site3 and remote worker can only access Azure VNET resource.
-They can’t talk to each other.
-But for IKEv2 and point to site VPN, you can add static route to point remote site address range to VPN tunnel.
-For IKEv1, you can modify local access list to add remote site address range into “encryption traffic” list.
+They can’t talk to each other.<br> But for IKEv2 and point to site VPN, you can add static route to point remote site address range to VPN tunnel. <br> For IKEv1, you can modify local access list to add remote site address range into “encryption traffic” list. <br>

 For example, for IKEv2 site2, you can add static route.
 ```
 ip route 10.100.0.0 255.255.0.0 Tunnel1